 Feeling out of control or controlled by food?

 Health is reliant not only on physical well-being, but also social and psychological well-being.
 Together, we can work towards self-acceptance and self-care while waving goodbye to the restraints of diet culture.
-Through my one-on-one nutrition counseling services, I strive to help those who struggle with:
+Through one-on-one nutrition counseling services, we strive to help those who struggle with:

 Anorexia, Bulimia, Binge Eating, OSFED, and ARFID